h3yon/Deepfake-Video-Detection/README.md

 # Deepfake Video Detection

-We used DFDC, FaceForensics++, Celeb-DF datasets.
 In this project, the performance on detection was compared and analyzed using color channels.

+사용한 dataset: DFDC, FaceForensics++, Celeb-DF
-Used Models are AlexNet, DenseNet, InceptionResNetV2, MesoNet, ResNet152, VGG, Xception.
+사용된 model: AlexNet, DenseNet, InceptionResNetV2, MesoNet, ResNet152, VGG, Xception

 ### 1. Progress